skarzi/django-test-migrations/README.md

 [![Build Status](https://travis-ci.org/skarzi/django-test-migrations.svg?branch=master)](https://travis-ci.org/skarzi/django-test-migrations)

-Django's migrations testing utilities
+Django migration testing utilities

 These testing utilities were created after experiencing many issues during Django project deployments, caused by migrations.

-Testing migrations with just Django or pytest (even with pytests-django) is not easily doable.
+Testing migrations with just Django or pytest (even with pytests-django) is not easily done.
-Django test runner create temporary test database for us, to accomplish that it runs all migrations before tests.
-This means our tests are running the latest version of the schema.
+Django's test runner creates a temporary test database for us, to accomplish that it runs all migrations before tests.
+This means our tests are running on the latest version of the schema.
 It is impossible to verify behaviour/results of our migrations, because the tests cannot setup data or assert conditions before running them.

-This module pretend to be solution for these problems.
+This module intends to be a solution to these problems.

 ## Migration Test Lifecycle

-Majority of errors are catch up during performing migrations on staging/production environment, because of databases that aren't empty.
+The majority of migration issues are caught while performing migrations on staging and production environments, whose databases contain non-trivial data.
-This module give us possibility to go back to migrations that are before our target migration (this one we want to test carefully).
-Then we can setup data and/or assert some conditions and then migrate to target migration.
+This module gives us the ability to go back to migrations that are before our target migration (the one we want to test).
+Then we can setup data and/or assert some conditions before applying the tested migration.
 Finally we can validate if everything changed correctly.
-Migration test lifecycle can be expressed in this 4 points:
+The migration test lifecycle can be expressed in these 4 points:

-1. Going back to start migration.
+1. Go back to start migration.
 2. Setup data, assert conditions.
 3. Go to target migration.
 4. Asserts.

-## When test migration?
+## When to test migrations?
 It's super surprising, but not every migration needs tests! ;) You do not have to test simple non-data migrations like adding a new nullable column or adding a new table.